fmi-faim/ipa-project-template/docs/source/setup.md

 ## Generate an IPA Project with Copier
 Copier will ask you a series of questions whose answers will be used to generate a tailored IPA project for you.
-To start the generation process run
+To start the generation process run:

 ```bash
 copier copy git+https://github.com/fmi-faim/ipa-project-template faim_demo-project